trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/migration-guide.md

 Across all endpoints, the `key` parameter has been replaced with `accessId`.
 All requests your application makes should be updated with this new parameter.

-### Single API key

-As mention in _Obtaining a new API key_, only one API key is needed instead of the previous two APIs.
-The quota for different profiles have been increased to ensure you still have access to the same number of API calls.

 ### OperatorURL is no longer available